How to Overcome the Top 4 Pharma Supply Chain Challenges

 describes how, “the application of sophisticated AI and machine learning models will not only shorten drug discovery timelines, but will also help to design higher quality and better targeted medicines for patients”.

-Active pharmaceutical ingredient (API) shortages and logistical limitations across the course of the pandemic have led to an overall increase in domestic manufacture; enabling more organisations to take greater scrutiny over any vulnerabilities within the supply chain.
+Active pharmaceutical ingredient (API) shortages and logistical limitations across the course of the pandemic led to an overall increase in domestic manufacture; enabling more organisations to take greater scrutiny over any vulnerabilities within the supply chain.
 While many processes still occur on a global scale, international suppliers face growing pressures to boost visibility to remain competitive in an increasingly domestic market, facilitating greater transparency.

 4. Preparation for future disruptions